Free Template + Interactive Builder + Risk Checker

 Contractor Status Affirmation

-Explicit statement: own schedule, own tools, multiple clients, no benefits
+Own schedule, own tools, multiple clients, no benefits, tax responsibility

 11